djm/table_rex/README.md

 <sup>1</sup> The text renderer supports these features, other may not or might not need to.

+####Stability

+This software is pre-v1 and therefore the public API *may* change; any breaking changes will be clearly denoted in the [CHANGELOG](CHANGELOG).
+After v1, the API will be stable.

 ####Documenation

 See the quick start below or check out the [full API docs at HexDocs](https://hexdocs.pm/table_rex/).

 ## Installation